The Pinery Hail Damage Roof Repair

 Granule Accumulation

-Inspect your gutters and downspouts for buildup granules.
-If you notice a heavy presence, it’s a strong sign that your shingles have experienced granule loss.
+Inspect your gutters and downspouts for excess granules.
+If you notice a heavy presence, it’s a strong sign that your shingles have lost granules.

 Water Stains or Leaks

 Inside your home, look for moisture marks on ceilings and walls.
-These can signal a roof leak caused by hail damage that has compromised your roof’s integrity.
+These can be a sign of a roof leak caused by hail damage that has weakened your roof’s integrity.

 Increased Energy Bills

-A sudden increase in energy bills may be linked to compromised roofing materials affecting insulation.
+A sudden spike in energy bills may be linked to roof damage affecting insulation.
 When your roof is damaged, it can reduce energy efficiency inside your home.

 Will My Insurance Cover Hail Damage Roof Repair?